benjamincrozat/content/posts/php-enums.md

 Before PHP 8.1, PHP did not have built-in support for Enums.
 While this lack of Enums did not prevent developers from writing code, it did mean that PHP lacked a tool found in many other languages that can make coding safer and more efficient.

 Without built-in Enums, developers had to use other constructs to represent a set of possible values, often resorting to class constants, arrays, or sometimes just strings or integers.

 However, this could lead to potential errors and often resulted in code that was not as clear as it could be.

 The introduction of Enums in PHP 8.1 has been a significant addition to the language.

-PHP's implementation of Enums is more powerful than many other languages, as PHP Enums are not merely integer or string values under the hood.
+PHP's implementation of Enums is more powerful than many other languages, as Enums in PHP are not merely integer or string values under the hood.

 In PHP, an Enum is a special kind of object, with cases of the Enum being single-instance objects of that class.